Jamesferro76/EventTrackerProject/README.md

 # Lessons learned about Javascript

 I learned so much this weekend!
 I needed to figure out the basics of running full crud operations through Javascript.
 Before this project I never had to update or delete through this method.
 Once I got that down then I needed to figure out how to go from one page to another and how to send the required data for that.
 Then I had to learn how I could create a functional login method which remembers if you are logged in, but I can't let you log in without allowing you to register or even log out.
 Every layer I added created more interesting problems that I had to figure out and learn from and that's what makes this project really exciting to me.

+# Lessons learned about Angular

+This has been a fun project to work on!
+I was able to get a ton of hands on with Angular and really develop a smooth functional site.
+There were many roadblocks that I hit last week that I was able to work around with Angular this week.
+The most exciting function I was able to implement was a login procedure.
+Getting the site to register when a user is logged in or not and dynamically change based on who is logged in or if anyone is logged in at all was a fun challenge.
+I would like to dive into how to pass information from one page to the next to help make my process a bit smoother and keep my code a bit neater.
+My Home component was getting a bit crowded by the end and I would love to have been able to separate the Login logic on a different page to keep everything tidy.
+I am also excited that I was able to utilize a pipe in the way of allowing users to have private posts that they can see and work on without posting it.
+The idea to be able to keep games private as you work on them was an important feature that I wanted to have functional.